 1. What is the NDVI?

-It has been one of the most widely used vegetation indices in remote sensing since its introduction in the 1970s, and digital agriculture is one of the industries that takes most advantage of it.
+It has been one of the most widely used vegetation indices in remote sensing since its introduction in the 1970s, and digital agriculture is one of the industries that take the most advantage of it.

-Thus, this index is suitable for estimating vigor throughout the crop cycle based on how plants reflect certain ranges of the electromagnetic spectrum.
-It allows to know its current state, which can then be compared with another temporal image to observe its evolution over time.
+Thus, this index is suitable for estimating vigor throughout the crop cycle based on how plants reflect specific electromagnetic spectrum ranges.
+It allows us to know its current state and can be compared with another temporal image to observe its evolution over time.

 By knowing how NDVI works, we will understand how it allows us to determine how healthy or unhealthy a plant is.
-This index is based on how it reflects energy and light.
-It uses the near infrared and red bands of the electromagnetic spectrum to estimate a dimensionless indicator between -1 and 1.
+Based on how it reflects energy and light, it uses the near-infrared and red bands of the electromagnetic spectrum to estimate a dimensionless indicator between -1 and 1.

-To the human eye, a plant is green because the chlorophyll pigment it contains reflects green waves and absorbs red waves.
-This means that a healthy plant–with lots of chlorophyll and cell structures–actively absorbs red light and reflects NIR when photosynthesis occurs.
+To the human eye, a plant is green because its chlorophyll pigment reflects green waves and absorbs red waves.
+Because of that, a healthy plant –with lots of chlorophyll and cell structures– actively absorbs red light and reflects NIR when photosynthesis occurs.
 The plant develops and grows and contains more cell structures.
 With an unhealthy plant, the exact opposite is true.

 On our platform, the scale to the right of the field is the reference for crop vigor.